gvec-group/gvec/README.md

 ## License

-GVEC is released under the terms of the GNU General Public License v3.0.
+GVEC is released under the terms of the MIT License.
 For the full license terms see the included [license](LICENSE) file.

-Copyright 2017-2024 GVEC Contributors | Max Planck Institute for Plasma Physics
+Copyright 2017-2025 GVEC Contributors | Max Planck Institute for Plasma Physics

+Parts of this software are licensed differently:
+* `src/base/bsplines/*` is part of SeLaLib and licensed under the CeCILL-B license.

 ## Documentation